bill-gtl-group/JavaHeapMonitor/PROJECT_SUMMARY.md

 - Implement more advanced alerting mechanisms
 - Add support for monitoring multiple Java processes
 - Create a Windows service for continuous monitoring
+- Further refine the heap usage calculation for even greater accuracy